 The last step is the network configuration.
-Please note that during installation you can either use an IPv4 or IPv6 address, but not both.
+Network interfaces that are UP show a filled circle in front of their name in the drop down menu.
+Please note that during installation you can either specify an IPv4 or IPv6 address, but not both.
 To configure a dual stack node, add additional IP addresses after the installation.